Person-0/AcWoC-bot/README.md

 <br><br>

 # Commands

+Following commands are available with the discord bot.<br>
+Aliases only work for chat commands.

 - `ping`
   - Shows the time it takes (in milliseconds) for the bot to send a message to discord.